FAQ's

 The ADN program uses the definition for service area residency described in the online College Policy & Procedure manual.
 A resident is a student who resides in the Grayson College Service Area and who has been a resident of Texas for the twelve months preceding the date of registration.

 No. You are only required to complete the prerequisite courses.
-However, because admission is competitive, the more co-requisite courses you have completed, the more admission points you will receive.
+However, because admission to the nursing program is competitive, the more co-requisite courses you have completed, the more admission points you will receive.

 Points will on be awarded for courses completed before the application deadline.

-Yes.
-You may take the HESI Admission test at another college or testing facility.
-Make sure you take all the sections of the test required by Grayson College, and submit the results by the deadline, along with all your other application information.
-Starting in Fall 2025, the admission test will change to NLN-NEX.
+Starting in Fall 2025, the admission test changed to NLN-NEX.
 It can only be taken at Grayson College or online via a protocol process.

 No. At the present time we only accept scores for the Evolve Admission test.
 The applicant is allowed two attempts in a 12-month period and must have been taken within the last 5 years..